 How much will a solar installation cost?

 The cost of solar varies widely based on your roof size and sun exposure.
-You may be eligible for a Federal Investment Tax Credit for 26% of the total cost of your installation.
+You may be eligible for a Federal Investment Tax Credit for 30% of the total cost of your installation.
+Peco offer $500 for residential and 1st year generation based rebate for commercial.
+Schools are eligible for a Pennsylvania based grant through Solar for Schools(more details here.)
+In Spring of 2025 low income residents will be eligible for a Pennsylvania based grant though Solar for All (more info here).
 Your installer will provide you with a free quote specific to your home and will provide you with materials so you can apply for the ITC.
 Solar panels typically pay for themselves in about 10 years through the savings on your electric bill.

 How do I pay for it?